 Every Wrangler model sports a generous amount of ground clearance (10.9 inches, according to Jeep), and approach, departure, and breakover angles (44 degrees, 37 degrees, and 27.8 degrees, respectively), allowing the Wrangler to climb over obstacles without taking damage.
 Skid plates afford further protection to vital mechanical components.
 Jeep also claims the Wrangler can ford up to 30 inches of water.

 With the launch of the current-generation Wrangler (called JL internally), Jeep has also emphasized tech to a greater degree than before.
-The latest the easy-to-use Uconnect infotainment system, which is compatible with Apple CarPlay and Android Auto.
+The latestis available with an 8.4-inch touchscreen that runs the easy-to-use Uconnect infotainment system, which is compatible with Apple CarPlay and Android Auto.
 Buyers can also pay extra for a 2.0-liter, turbocharged four-cylinder engine, which provides adequate power and an EPA-rated 24 mpg combined, but a burlier 3.6-liter V6 is standard.
-The list of engine options also includes a turbodiesel, and Jeep will release a gasoline-electric plug-in hybrid model badged 4XE before the end of 2020.is available with an 8.4-inch touchscreen that runs
+The list of engine options also includes a turbodiesel, and Jeep will release a gasoline-electric plug-in hybrid model badged 4XE before the end of 2020.

 The best luxury off-road vehicle: Land Rover Range Rover